Every day in the United States companies ship millions of items that require temperature control, from flowers and chocolates to pharmaceuticals.

 It's an insulating material made from recycled natural fibers, with no harmful chemicals.
 And because it's pliable, it takes up less space than the formed polystyrene many companies use to ship cold products.

 That flexibility ends up saving energy by cutting shipping and warehousing costs.
-And the material maintains temperatue as well as polystyrene foam of the same thickness, explains Harvey Ticlo, general manager of Bonded Logic, Inc., in Chandler, Arizona.
+And the material maintains temperature as well as polystyrene foam of the same thickness, explains Harvey Ticlo, general manager of Bonded Logic, Inc., in Chandler, Arizona, which makes the insulation.

 The takeaway: Instead of insulation that might be made from virgin materials or polystyrene foam, we've got an eco-managed alternative that diverts tons of textile waste from landfills each year.